vic/flake-file/README.md

 I (@vic) recommend using this default, because it makes your flake file _focused_ on definitions of inputs and nixConfig.
 All nix logic is moved to `outputs.nix`.
-Set this option only if you want to [load another file](https://github.com/vic/flake-file/blob/main/modules/dendritic/import-tree.nix) or simple code, but not for having a huge nix code string in it.
+Set this option only if you want to load another file with [a nix one-liner](https://github.com/vic/flake-file/blob/main/modules/dendritic/dendritic.nix), but not for having a huge nix code string in it.

-## TODO: Upcoming features

-- validate that target of follows are flake inputs.
-- flatten flake inputs.

 ## Development